jedrzejkubica/GBA-centrality/README.md

 GBA centrality allows the user to set two parameters:
 - alpha (default = 0.5) - attenuation coefficient; 0 < alpha < 1
-- d_max (default = 5) - propagation distance; max. distance for a causal gene to contibute to a gene's score
+- dmax (default = 5) - propagation distance; max. distance for a causal gene to contibute to a gene's score

 Example: